 Each and every day, we work to prevent fraud and data theft on our online marketplace and do our utmost to stop the misuse of information, because the security of our platforms is one of the most strategically important and high-priority objectives of Scout24.
 It is fundamental to the trust and satisfaction of our customers and users – and is therefore also essential for our busi- ness success as an operator of online marketplaces.

 We want to optimise the way in which our digital marketplaces are tailored to the needs of our customers and users and make them both easy and efficient to use.
-To this end, we are in contact with our customers, lobby groups and the interested public to identify potential for improvement and find specific solutions.
+We are in contact with our customers, users and lobby groups and the interested public to identify potential for improvement and find specific solutions.

-We use our annual Hack Weeks – our internal think tanks – to develop marketable, demand-oriented innovations.
-During Hack Week 2020, our employees submitted 36 different project ideas in three categories of competition.
+We use our annual Hack Week – our internal think tank – to develop marketable, demand-orient- ed innovations.
+During Hack Week 2021, our employees submitted 38 different project ideas in three categories of competition.

 Aside from the security processes in place, we provide our users with targeted and proactive information.
-That is why we have set up the website sicherheit.immobilienscout24.de.
-On this website, we answer user questions, investigate attempts at fraud and provide details about people to contact.
-In addition, we send out general information material by email and draw the general public’s attention to these issues in media interviews.
+For instance, we completely revised the website sicherheit.immobilienscout24.de and updated large parts of it again in October 2021.
+On the website, we answer questions from users, provide information on scams and give details of contacts.
+In addition, we send out general information material by email and draw the general public’s attention to these issues by sharing advisory information with the media.

 HOME STREET HOME – finding a home is the first step to escape homelessness